Shekhupura Punjab, Pakistan Travel Guide

 Sheikhupura lacks dedicated bicycle infrastructure.
 Sharing roads with heavy traffic can be hazardous.

-Exercise caution if cycling.
+Exercise caution if you're on a bike.

 Sheikhupura's transport environment offers a mix of local plus up-to-date options.